spacemeat/pyke/README.md

 As mentioned, dependencies among phases are set in the makefile.
 There are several things to know about dependency relationships:
 * They cannot be cyclical.
 The dependency graph must not contain loops, though diamond relationships are fine.
 (Common dependent phase instances will only perform a particular action once.)
 * When options are set to a project phase, they override already-set options in that phase, *and all the dependent phases within that project as well*.
 This enables one to set an option such as `'kind': 'debug'` in the main project phase, and that override will propagate to the dependent compile and link phases to produce a debug build.
-Note that option overrides will *not* propagate to other dependency `ProjectPhase`s.
+Note that by default, option overrides will *not* propagate to other dependency `ProjectPhase`s.
 * When an `action` such as `clean` or `build` is called on a phase, that action is first called on each of that phase's dependency phases, and so on down the graph.
 The actions are then performed on the way back up, in depth-first order.
 A phase which doesn't implement a particular action simply ignores it.
 Note that actions *do* propagate to other dependency `ProjectPhase`s; a `build` action builds everything in a dependency graph.

 > Note that the confluence of `Phase` class heierarchies and `Phase` dependencies must be carefully considered.
 Derived phases inherit options polymorphically, and a `Phase` object's most derived phase class that can perform a particular action will be the one to do so; dependency phases *all* inherit option overrides from their dependent *project phases*, and *all* perform any action called to their dependents, if *any* phase in their class hierarchies can do so.